 It is fair to say that Moss Bros glory days are well in the past.
-There have been some significant changes that come to my mind, none of which have been helpful to Moss.
+There have been some significant changes that come to my mind.
+None of which have been helpful to Moss.
 Competition has come from virtually every corner, from the department stores to general retailers such as Next, Uniqlo, Zara.
-Firms such as TM Lewin expanded in the mid-2000’s offering perceived quality at lower prices and began to aggressively target the online market.
+Firms such as TM Lewin expanded in the mid-2000’s offering perceived quality at lower prices.
+They also began to aggressively target the online market.
 More recently, tailored suit companies have also popped up on the internet.

 In general the average suit has declined in price tremendously.
 The hire market existed in part because purchasing a special item such as a tuxedo was a big-ticket item.
 In today’s market this is no longer so.
 There are genuine needs (for example weddings), although the trend for this doesn’t seem to be growing.

-Moss are also left with a large store estate which is vulnerable to rising costs, such as rent reviews and wages.
+Moss are also left with a large store estate which is vulnerable to rising costs.
+These are items such as rent reviews and wages.
 In a climate of declining sales this is particularly acute as expenses make up a greater proportion of turnover.
-The missed sales it was bemoaning earlier would have cost nothing apart from the cost of the product, as the staff were already employed, and the rent was already paid on the store.
+The missed sales it was bemoaning earlier would have cost nothing apart from the cost of the product.
+The staff were already employed, and the rent was already paid on the store.

-There seems to be little respite in the underlying conditions, so the question is will Moss becoming loss making, and if so what happens when pressure is put onto the cash position?
+There seems to be little respite in the underlying conditions.
+So the question is will Moss become loss making, and if so what happens when pressure is put onto the cash position?
 Much like Footasylum, currently there is no danger but also there is no compelling need for anyone to use Moss Bros.
-Their own suit offerings are not particularly differentiated, and they also sell brands such as French Connection/Ted Baker which can be picked up at other stores.
+Their own suit offerings are not particularly differentiated.
+They also sell brands such as French Connection/Ted Baker which can be picked up at other stores.

 It is difficult to really envisage a scenario of a massive turnaround.
 The tailoring division potentially could be a part of that.
 Previously the preserve of the rich, there is no real reason why a store such as Moss could not offer a cut-down version of this, perhaps with increased lead times (as the suit would need to be sent to a cheaper place for the work to be done).

-The trouble is with this is that it would require a decent amount of set-up costs to get an operation that could penetrate all its stores, and that the advantages are not inherent with first-movers: other operations could simply replicate it.
+The trouble is with this is that it would require a decent amount of set-up costs to get an operation that could penetrate all its stores.
+The advantages are not inherent with first-movers: other operations could simply replicate it.
 Even if that was not the case, could Moss gamble with its remaining cash pile?

 I am rather bearish about the whole situation.
 The Board stated: